 One of the main reasons why poached eggs are so popular is their delicate and silky texture.
 When done right, the egg whites should be firm yet tender while the yolk remains gloriously runny.
 This unique texture is hard to achieve with other cooking methods, which makes poached eggs a favourite among food enthusiasts.

 According to Cult.fit, the term poached originates from the French word poché, which means small pouch or pocket.
-Poaching is an ancient cooking technique used to prepare different delicacies like dumplings and nut custard.
+Poaching is an ancient cooking technique to prepare delicacies like dumplings and nut custard.

 Versatility

-Poached eggs are incredibly versatile, and you can enjoy them in a variety of ways.
+Poached eggs are incredibly versatile, and you can enjoy them in various ways.
 Whether served on a slice of toast, as a topping for eggs Benedict, or nestled atop a salad, poached eggs add a touch of elegance to any dish.

 Health Benefits